EOEPCA/proc-comm-zoo/README.md

 ./scripts/build.sh
 ```

-If you are performing a local build the build script creates a Docker Image:
+If you are performing a local build the script creates a Docker Image:

 ```text
 proc-comm-zoo:1.0